Jeff Hephner: Career

 Hephner began his Hollywood career with small roles in two feature films, Tigerland (2000) and Maid in Manhattan (2002).
 After starring in the short-lived Fox series The Jury in 2004, in 2005, he guest-starred in the NBC series Law & Order: Criminal Intent in season 4: episode 21 titled "The Unblinking Eye".
 Hephner starred as author Pat Conroy in the Hallmark Hall of Fame TV movie The Water Is Wide (2006), based on Conroy's book and a remake of the drama Conrack (1974).

 He starred in The CW series Easy Money, which aired for four episodes in October 2008 before being cancelled.
 The other four episodes aired in mid-2009.
 Following the cancellation of Easy Money, Hephner guest-starred in Private Practice, CSI: Crime Scene Investigation, NCIS, Castle and had a recurring role in four episodes of the NBC medical drama Mercy.
 In 2010, Hephner replaced Ben Browder in a recurring role in the CW series Hellcats as football coach Red Raymond.

 BuddyTV ranked Hephner #86 on its list of "TV's Sexiest Men of 2011".
 In 2011, Hephner was cast in the NBC series The Playboy Club, but was replaced by Eddie Cibrian before filming began.
 From 2011 to 2012, Hephner played Ben Zajac in the Starz political drama series Boss.
 From 2013 to 2014, Hephner had a recurring role in the second season of the NBC drama Chicago Fire.
 In 2015, Hephner co-starred with Sharon Stone in the TNT series Agent X.

 From 2016 to 2017, Hephner reprised his role as Jeff Clarke in Chicago Fires medical spinoff Chicago Med, where Clarke returns to medical school.
 He appeared in the first season finale and recurred in the show until towards the end of the second season.
+In 2018, Hephner starred as Kurt Hurrelle in season two of Mars on NatGeo.

+From 2021 to 2023 he had a recurring role as Kevin Whitman in the Starz series Power Book II: Ghost.
+Since 2023 Hephner has hosted the Game Show Network’s Switch.

+Personal life

+Hephner is married and has three children.